 The special properties of the cells of the neural tissue are excitability and conductivity.
 It is devoid of the power of division and regeneration.

-The axon ends in a group of branches, the terminal arborizations.
-The axon or dendrite covered with sheaths is called nerve fiber.
+- The axon ends in a group of branches, the terminal arborizations.
+The axon or dendrite covered with sheaths is called nerve fibre.

-Modulated nerve fibers are covered with a myelin sheath.
+- Modulated nerve fibres are covered with a myelin sheath.
 Myelin sheath is absent at certain points called the nodes of Ranvier.

-Non-medullated nerve fibers do not have myelin sheath and are found in autonomic nerves.
-They conduct nerve impulses much slower than the medullated nerve fibers.
+- Non-medullated nerve fibres do not have myelin sheath and are found in autonomic nerves.
+They conduct nerve impulses much slower than the medullated nerve fibres.

-The neuroglial cells, which constitute more than 50 percent of the neural tissue, protect and support the neurons.
+- The neuroglial cells, which constitute more than 50% of the neural tissue, protect and support the neurons.